M4a1x/nmr-spectrometer/workspace/nmr_probe/README.md

 ### Coil

 The coil was wrapped around a 7.5mm glass tube with 0.2mm diameter insulated copper wire on a length of 4mm.
 With 18 turns this results in a theoretical inductance of 4.5uH.
+To reach a resonant frequency of 25.01MHz thus a capacitance of 9pF is needed in theory.

 When measured with an HP4284 LCR-Meter resting on a styrofoam box we obtained the following measurements: